 Directorio PDI/PAS de la Universidad CEU Cardenal Herrera

-I obtained my degree in Industrial Engineering from the Universitat Politècnica de València in 2004.
-Driven by a growing interest in fundamental science, I subsequently pursued advanced studies in physics.
-I earned an MSc in High Energy Physics, Astrophysics, and Cosmology from the Universitat Autònoma de Barcelona (UAB) in 2018, followed by a PhD in Theoretical Physics from UAB in 2023, awarded with highest honours.
-As part of my academic duties at Universidad Cardenal Herrera CEU, I deliver core physics modules to undergraduate students.
-My research interest focuses on the phenomenology of low-energy quantum chromodynamics, particularly on topics such as eta and eta' physics, effective field theories—including chiral perturbation theory with its extensions and the Standard Model Effective Field Theory—and their application to the search for light dark-sector particles and other potential signatures of new physics beyond the Standard Model in hadronic processes.
-I am also an active member of the REDTOP Collaboration.
-In parallel, I maintain a strong interest in foundational aspects of quantum mechanics.
-Alongside my academic work, I have over two decades of experience in the design and development of electric propulsion systems for Formula One and the automotive industry.
-Notable achievements include the electronic design of the first KERS used by the Vodafone-McLaren-Mercedes F1 team—widely regarded as the best-performing system on the grid at the time—the electronic design of the ISO26262 ASIL-D–compliant inverter for the Audi R8 e-tron, which set a Nürburgring record for production electric vehicles, and, more recently, the electronic design of the inverter for the Red Bull RB17 hypercar.
-I have contributed to three Formula One World Championships, twenty Formula One Grand Prix wins, four Formula E World Championships, and sixteen Formula E Grand Prix victories.
+I am a physicist and engineer with a multidisciplinary background that bridges theoretical physics, electric propulsion systems for motorsport, and university-level teaching.
+My work aims to connect rigorous academic research with real-world technological innovation.
+I earned my degree in Industrial Engineering from the Universitat Politècnica de València and later obtained an MSc in Motorsport Engineering with first-class honours from Oxford Brookes University, supported by the competitive Cajastur-Fernando Alonso Scholarship for academic excellence.
+Motivated by a deepening interest in fundamental science, I subsequently pursued an MSc in High Energy Physics, Astrophysics, and Cosmology, followed by a PhD in Theoretical Physics at the Universitat Autònoma de Barcelona, where my doctoral work was awarded highest honours.
+At Universidad Cardenal Herrera CEU, I teach core undergraduate physics modules.
+My research focuses on the phenomenology of low-energy quantum chromodynamics, with a particular emphasis on eta and eta' physics, effective field theories such as chiral perturbation theory and the Standard Model Effective Field Theory, and their application to searches for dark-sector particles and other potential signatures of new physics in hadronic processes.
+I am an active member of the REDTOP Collaboration and maintain a long-standing interest in the foundations of quantum mechanics.
+Before joining academia full time, I spent over two decades designing and developing electric propulsion systems for Formula One and the automotive industry.
+Over this period, I had the privilege of being part of the Mercedes-AMG PETRONAS F1 team, contributing to pioneering projects in high-performance electric propulsion systems.
+Notably, my work includes the first KERS used by the Vodafone-McLaren-Mercedes F1 team, the ASIL-D–compliant inverter for the Audi R8 e-tron, and the inverter for the Red Bull RB17 hypercar.
+In addition, throughout my engineering career, I contributed to multiple Grand Prix wins and World Championship titles in Formula One and Formula E. In my current role, I integrate academic research and industry knowledge to help equip the next generation of scientists and engineers with practical and theoretical skills.